 Proof of citizenship is not required for admission; however, it is required for access to Higher Education Loan Programs (HELP).
 Please upload a scanned copy of your birth certificate or Australian passport or citizenship certificate along with your application.

 Find out if you are eligible and apply at https://www.murdoch.edu.au/study/courses/undergraduate-courses/recognition-of-prior-learning.

-This degree aims to train the next generation of sustainability leaders for world-changing work in Australia and overseas.
-You’ll explore the environmental, economic, social and cultural dimensions of sustainability, and develop a wide range of much-needed green skills.
+This course aims to train the next generation of sustainability leaders for world-changing work in Australia and overseas.
+Students explore the environmental, economic, social and cultural dimensions of sustainability, and develop a wide range of much-needed green skills.
 Areas covered include urban and rural sustainability, sustainability ethics and economics, and sustainable lifestyles and behaviour change.
-The emphasis is on giving you the sustainability expertise needed to 'make a difference' within communities and regions and at the global level.
+The emphasis is on giving students the sustainability expertise needed to ‘make a difference’ within communities and regions and at the global level.

 Recommended Study Pattern

 To get the most from this degree, students are recommended to follow these steps:

 - ART100 Communication and Persuasion (3cp) - required